Zhukovetski/NCBI-Async-Downloader/README.md

   * **Default:** Beautiful, dynamic terminal UI powered by `Rich` (gradients, global ETA).
   * `-nu / --no-ui`: Plain text logs for CI/CD environments.
   * `-q / --quiet`: Strict POSIX compliance (stderr for logs, stdout for data streams).

 ---

+## 📊 Performance & Benchmarks

+**Throughput (Datacenter Environment):**
+When running on gigabit backbone networks (e.g., AWS, GitHub Actions), `HydraStream` matches the raw I/O performance of C++ utilities like `aria2`.
+Both saturate the server-side limits identically, proving that the Python/uvloop implementation adds **zero overhead**.

+**The Real-World Advantage (High Latency Networks):**
+Standard tools like `wget` or `curl` use a single TCP connection.
+On residential or corporate networks with high latency (e.g., 100ms+ ping to NCBI servers), single-stream TCP is physically bottlenecked by the TCP Window Size (Bandwidth-Delay Product), often capping at 2-5 MB/s.
+`HydraStream` bypasses this by multiplexing the file across 20+ connections, fully saturating your local ISP bandwidth.

+**The Killer Feature (Streaming):**
+Unlike `aria2`, which must write to disk to reconstruct multi-part downloads, `HydraStream` uses an in-memory `heapq` to reorder chunks on the fly.
+This allows you to achieve multi-connection speeds **while piping data directly into other Unix tools**, saving terabytes of SSD wear-and-tear.

+---